-- 13. The weapon of INDRA fell upon his adversaries; with his sharp and excellent (shaft) he destroyed their cities; he then reached VRITRA with his thunderbolt, and (by) slaying him, exhilarated his mind. - 14.
-Thou, INDRA, hast protected KUTSA, grateful for his praises: thou hast defended the excellent DASHADYU engaged in battle: the dust of thy courser's hoofs ascended to heaven: the son of SHWITRA. (through thy favour), rose up, to be again upborne by men. - 15.
-Thou hast protected, MAGHAVAN, the excellent son of Shwitra, when combating for his lands, and encouraged (by thee) when immersed in water; do thou inflict sharp pains on those of hostile minds, who have long stood (in enmity) against us.
+13. The weapon of INDRA fell upon his adversaries; with his sharp and excellent (shaft) he destroyed their cities; he then reached VRITRA with his thunderbolt, and (by) slaying him, exhilarated his mind.

+14. Thou, INDRA, hast protected KUTSA, grateful for his praises: thou hast defended the excellent DAŚADYU engaged in battle: the dust of thy courser's hoofs ascended to heaven: the son of SWITRÁ, (through thy favour), rose up, to be again upborne by men.a and buffaloes.
+Sushham, literally drying, drying up, is applied to $V{ritra}$ or the cloud, as withholding the moisture necessary for fertility.